Oktana/OKTY-Salesforce-iOS/README.md

 ##Features
 - Makes it easy to develop new apps.
-- Ues the newest Salesforce libreries.
+- Uses the newest Salesforce libreries.
 - Automatically sets-up a project.

 ##Getting Started